How To Configure Rsyslog in AlmaLinux

 sudo systemctl status rsyslog

-At this point, we want to show you to configure Rsyslog to send logs to another Rsyslog host over a TCP or UDP connection.
+At this point, we want to show you how to Configure Rsyslog in AlmaLinux to send logs to another Rsyslog host over a TCP or UDP connection.
 This will in turn provide a centralized location for managing the logs.

 Step 4 – Configure Rsyslog for Remote Logging over TCP